Benefits

 June 18, 2024

-Comparing HSAs, HRAs, and FSAs: How to Choose the Right Plan for Your People
+Comparing FSA vs HSA vs HRA: How to Choose the Right Plan for Your People

-Consumer driven health plans generally increase employees’ stake in their own health care costs.
-In most cases, a consumer driven health plan covers a wide range of medical expenses, but also includes more cost-sharing for participants (for example, higher deductibles).
-Some plans incorporate an HRA, health FSA or HSA to help employees pay for their out-of-pocket medical expenses on a tax-free basis.
+Consumer-driven health plans generally increase employees’ stake in their own health care costs.
+In most cases, a consumer-driven health plan covers a wide range of medical expenses, but also includes more cost-sharing for participants (for example, higher deductibles).
+Some plans incorporate an HRA, health FSA, or HSA to help employees pay for their out-of-pocket expenses on a tax-free basis.

 This article provides a complete outline about the similarities and differences between HRAs, FSAs and HSAs so that you can make an inform and thoughtful decision when it comes to choosing the right CDHP for your business and ultimately, your people.